 Celestial Beings and Crosses

-- Angel or Cherub – Dignity, glory and honour; missionary; bearer of joyful news
+- Angel or Cherub – Dignity, glory, and honor; missionary; bearer of joyful news

 - Cross – Faith; service in the Crusades